 - [Tracing Relations between Logical Components and other Elements](#tracing-relations-between-logical-components-and-other-elements)

 - [Modeling the Transition to the Technical Viewpoint](#modeling-the-transition-to-the-technical-viewpoint)

-- [Well-formedness Rules](#well-formedness-rules)

 # Logical Viewpoint: Overview

-The logical viewpoint (LVP) describes how the system under development (SuD) can be structured in order to achieve the behavior which is specified in the [functional view](https://spesml.github.io/concepts/modeling_framework/functional_viewpoint.html) independent of the future technical realization.
+The logical viewpoint (LVP) describes how the system under development (SuD) can be structured in order to achieve the behavior which is specified in the [functional view](https://spesml.github.io/concepts/modeling_framework/functional_viewpoint.html) independent of the technical realization.

 To do so, the LVP defines how the models of the Logical View (LV) describe the [logical system context](#logical-context-the-system-and-its-context-in-the-logical-viewpoint), the [decomposition](#decomposition-of-logical-components) of the SuD in logical components and sub-components and their respective [interface behavior](#modeling-interfaces-and-behavior-of-logical-components).